-A battlefield may be: (1) nominated and listed individually using National Register of Historic Places Registration Form (NPS 10-900), or (2) as part of a group of properties nominated in a multiple property format using National Register of Historic Places Multiple Property Documentation Form (NPS-10-900-b).
+A battlefield may be: (1) nominated and listed individually using National Register of Historic Places Registration Form, or (2) as part of a group of properties nominated in a multiple property format using National Register of Historic Places Multiple Property Documentation Form.
 The Multiple Property Documentation Form is a cover document and not a nomination in its own right; it serves as a basis for evaluating the National Register eligibility of related properties.
 On it, the themes, trends, and patterns of history shared by the properties are organized into historic contexts and property types representing those contexts.
 The nomination of each building, site, district, structure, or object included within the thematic group is made on National Register Registration Forms.
-Refer to National Register Bulletin 16: Guidelines for Preparing National Register of Historic Places Forms for guidance on preparing a Multiple Property Documentation Form.
+Refer to Guidelines for Preparing National Register of Historic Places Forms for guidance on preparing a Multiple Property Documentation Form.
 A Multiple Property Documentation Form can be used to submit nominations for a number of sites associated with a single battle, or it can be used to nominate all eligible sites associated with a military campaign in a defined geographic area.